 7. Set Your Lawnmower at the Correct Height

-Unless your lawn is a warm-season lawn (zoysia) your best bet is too aim for the highest push mower setting when it is hot out for most cool-season lawns in the area.
-When the temps cool down, the root system begins most of it’s growth so cutting much shorther can be done during Spring/Fall, just be careful cutting to low because it exposes much of the grounds surface to sunlight allowing a weed presence to take hold if not treated on routine basis.
+Unless your lawn is a warm-season lawn (zoysia) your best bet is to aim for the highest push mower setting when it is hot out for most cool-season lawns in the area.
+When the temps cool down, the root system begins most of its growth so cutting much shorther can be done during Spring/Fall, just be careful cutting too low because it exposes much of the ground surface to sunlight allowing a weed presence to take hold if not treated on a routine basis.